efm0004/the-moore-you-know/README.md

 As a user, I want to be able to see my current score.
 As a user, I want to be able to see how long it takes me to complete the game.
 As a user, I want to be able to see my highest score.
+As a user, I want to be able to play multiple levels.
+As a user, I want to be able to restart the game whenever I want, while holding onto my highest score.

 User Personas
 Name: Daniel